-Capital expenditure are payments for the acquisition of fixed capital assets, strategic or emergency stocks, land, intangible assets, or capital transfers.
+The second economic classification, capital expenditure, comprises payment for the acquisition of fixed capital assets, strategic or emergency stocks, land and intangible assets, or capital transfers:

-- ♦ The acquisition of fixed capital assets refers to payments for the production of new or existing durable goods, which in turn are to be used for productive purposes.
-Capital assets may be purchased from the private sector or government, but only include goods of a significant value that have a normal life span of more than one year. - ♦ Purchases of stocks covers payments for the purchase of strategic and emergency stocks, stocks purchased by market regulatory organisations within government and purchases of stocks of grain and other commodities of special importance to the nation. - ◆ Purchases of land and intangible assets include payments for the purchase of land, forests, inland waters and subsoil deposits.
-It excludes any improvements to natural resources, such as buildings. - ◆ Capital transfers refer to unrequited government payments (or transfers), made for the purpose of permitting recipients to acquire capital assets, compensating recipients for damage or destruction of capital assets or increasing the financial capital of the recipients.
-Capital transfers can be divided between transfers to other levels of general government, non-financial public enterprises, financial institutions, private enterprises, non-profit institutions and households and transfers abroad.
+- The acquisition of fixed capital assets refers to payments for the production of new or existing durable goods, which in turn are to be used for productive purposes.
+Capital assets may be purchased from the private sector or government, but only include goods of a significant value that have a normal lifespan of more than one year. - Purchases of stocks cover payments for the purchase of strategic and emergency stocks, stocks purchased by market regulatory organisations within government, and purchases of stocks of grain and other commodities of special importance to the nation. - Purchases of land and intangible assets include payment for the purchase of land, forests, inland waters and subsoil deposits.
+It excludes any improvements to natural resources, such as buildings. - Capital transfers refer to unrequited government payments (or transfers), made to enable recipients to acquire capital assets, to compensate recipients for damage or destruction of capital assets or to increase their financial capital.
+Capital transfers can be divided between transfers to other spheres of government, non-financial public enterprises, financial institutions, private enterprises, non-profit institutions and households, and transfers abroad.